RickStrahl/MarkdownMonster/README.md

 The editor and previewer are HTML and JavaScript based, so you can also apply any custom styling and even hook up custom JavaScript code if you want to get fancy beyond the basic configurability.
 The preview themes are easy to modify HTML and CSS templates, so if you need to create a custom format so it matches your application's style it's quite easy to create a custom Preview theme or simply reference an online style sheet.

-### Extensibility with .NET Add-ins
+### Extensible with .NET Add-ins
 But the **key feature** and the main reason I built this tool, is that it is **extensible**, so that you and I can plug additional functionality into it.
-Markdown Monster includes an add-in model that lets you add buttons to the UI, interact with the active document and the entire UI and get notifications of various application events like  documents opening and closing etc..
+Markdown Monster includes an add-in model that lets you add buttons to the UI, interact with the active document and the entire UI and attach to life cycle event to get notifications of various application events like  documents opening and closing, documents being saved and the application shutting down etc..

 The Add-in interface is still in flux, but you can find out more in the [online documention](http://markdownmonster.west-wind.com/docs/_4ne0rl1zf.htm).
 If you have ideas or suggestions  on how to make the Add-in system better, please use the Issue system to [provide feedback in GitHub Issues](https://github.com/RickStrahl/MarkdownMonster/issues).
 Otherwise for general discussion you can [post a message on our message board](http://support.west-wind.com?forum=Markdown+Monster).

 ### Provided Add-ins
-Markdown Monster uses the Add-in model internally to add base features to the base editor.
-Specifically the Screen Capture the Weblog Publishing modules are implemented as Add-ins to demonstrate and show off how the Add-in model works.
+Markdown Monster uses the Add-in model internally to add base features to the core editor.
+Specifically the Screen Capture the Weblog Publishing modules are implemented as Add-ins and demonstrate how the Add-in model works.

 * **Screen Capture Addin**
 The Screen Capture add-in supports two separate capture modes: Using Techsmith's popular and super versatile [SnagIt](http://techsmith.com/snagit) Screen Capture utility (which i **highly** recommend!) or using an integrated less featured Screen Capture module that allows capturing for Windows desktop windows and objects.
 To capture, simply click the capture button (camera icon) and the main app minimizes and either SnagIt or the integrate screen capture tool pops up to let you select the object to capture.
 You can preview and edit your captures, and when finished the captured image is linked directly into content.